-- At the state & tribal level, wetland programs are found in many different agencies pursuing a range of goals that differ according to their specific priorities and the wide range of wetland types and functions in their jurisdiction. - While state/tribes have their own wetland goals, there is a common set of program objectives that EPA believes comprise a comprehensive wetland program. - In 2009 EPA summarized these common objectives in the Core Elements of Effective State and Tribal Wetlands Programs, also called the Core Elements Framework (CEF).
+At the S/T level, wetland programs are found in many different agencies pursuing a range of goals differing according to their specific priorities and the wide range of wetland types and functions in their jurisdiction.

+While S/Ts have their own wetland goals, there is a common set of program objectives that EPA believes comprise a comprehensive wetland program.

+In 2009 (updated in 2023) EPA summarized these common objectives in the Core Elements of Effective State and Tribal Wetlands Programs, aka the Core Elements Framework (CEF).